bmc/py-sqlshell/README.md

 ## License

-This software is released under the
-[Apache Software License](https://apache.org/licenses/LICENSE-2.0), version 2.0.
+`sqlshell` is copyright © 2024 Brian M. Clapper and is released under the [Apache Software License](https://apache.org/licenses/LICENSE-2.0), version 2.0.
 A text copy of the license is available in this repository.